lndk-org/lndk/docs/cli_commands.md

 Usage: lndk-cli [OPTIONS] <COMMAND>

 Commands:
-  decode     Decodes a bech32-encoded offer string into a BOLT 12 offer pay-offer  PayOffer pays a BOLT 12 offer, provided as a 'lno'-prefaced offer string help       Print this message or the help of the given subcommand(s)
+  decode-offer    Decodes a bech32-encoded offer string into a BOLT 12 offer decode-invoice  Decodes a bech32-encoded invoice string into a BOLT 12 invoice pay-offer       PayOffer pays a BOLT 12 offer, provided as a 'lno'-prefaced offer string help            Print this message or the help of the given subcommand(s)

 Options:
   -n, --network <NETWORK>              Global variables [default: regtest]